SGSSGene/fmindex-collection/lib/Catch2/docs/contributing.md

 or by delegating the check to a Python script.

 There are also two more kinds of tests, examples and "ExtraTests".
-Examples present a small and self-contained snippets of code that use Catch2's facilities for specific purpose.
-Currently they are assumed passing if they compile.
-ExtraTests then are expensive tests, that we do not want to run all the time.
-This can be either because they take a long time to run, or because they take a long time to compile, e.g. because they test compile time configuration and require separate compilation.
+Examples serve as a compilation test on the single-header distribution, and present a small and self-contained snippets of using Catch2 for writing tests.
+ExtraTests then are tests that either take a long time to run, or require separate compilation, e.g. because of testing compile time configuration options, and take a long time because of that.

+Both of these are compiled against the single-header distribution of Catch2, and thus might require you to regenerate it manually.
+This is done by calling the `generateSingleHeader.py` script in `scripts`.

 Examples and ExtraTests are not compiled by default.
 To compile them, add `-DCATCH_BUILD_EXAMPLES=ON` and `-DCATCH_BUILD_EXTRA_TESTS=ON` to